 Elephant eating a tree

-Werner explained that elephants monitor movement in the ground and also use it to communicate; so, having several vehicles nearby rumbling distresses them.
+Werner explained that elephants monitor movement in the ground and use it to communicate; so, having several rumbling vehicles nearby distresses them.
 Best to turn off your car to not disrupt them.

 The elephants were calm for several minutes and we were fortunate to view a handful of calves.
 Something must have moved or made a noise in the distance because suddenly the elephants were spooked and surrounded us at attention.
 They stood in a circle facing out with the young on the inside.